-I recently read an article about UK startups vs. US startups from the perspective of a venture capitalist.
+I recently read an article about UK startups vs US startups from the perspective of a venture capitalist.
 The article was an open letter to the US to say that just because the British state of mind was much more conservative in conveying their ability to get the job done, it made them no less capable than a US startup to achieve their goals.
-The article specifically pointed to a national character trait which meant they would not shout from the roof-tops how ‘awesome’ they are, even if they are ‘awesome’.
-It is not the done thing to brag.
+The article specifically pointed to a national character trait which meant they would not shout from the rooftops how ‘awesome’ they are, even if they are ‘awesome’.
+It’s not the done thing to brag.

 We don’t do success very well.
-In fact we’re often cynical about the success of others.
-When we see someone from our home town who is driving a nice car and living in a nice house, they are not often celebrated as a template for success.
-No, they are often labelled ‘snobs’ or some other derogatory term.
+In fact we’re often cynical about other’s success.
+When we see someone from our hometown driving a nice car and living in a nice house, they aren’t often celebrated as a template for success.
+No, they’re often labelled ‘snobs’ or some other derogatory term.
 I guess it comes from a couple of thousand years of ‘knowing your place’.
 We need to get past this mentality.
-Self deprecation might be your choice, but being deprecating to someone else, well that is just being negative and bitter.
+Self-deprecation might be your choice, but being deprecating about someone else, well that’s just being negative and bitter.

 Secret for a start, or maybe we just stop worrying about it and start talking about success.
 We could start right here in the comments, I’ll post one to get the ball rolling, as this is me learning just as much as you.